Table of Contents

 LET’S GO OVER EACH SUNSCREEN

-BEST OVERALL: ELTAMD UV CLEAR BROAD-SPECTRUM
+#1: ELTAMD UV CLEAR BROAD-SPECTRUM

-Not only can this sunscreen protect its wearer from UVA and UVB rays with its SPF 46 rating, but it can also help calm the skin of people who have sensitive skin and are acne-prone.
-Aside from niacinamide, it also contains hyaluronic acid and lactic acid, two active sunscreen ingredients that promote healthy-looking skin.
-While its name implies that this sunscreen is untinted, a tinted version of it is available as well.
+Aside from niacinamide, it also contains hydrating hyaluronic acid and lactic acid, two active sunscreen ingredients that promote healthy-looking skin.
+While its name implies that this sunscreen is untinted, a tinted version is also available.

 PROS AND CONS OF THE ELTAMD CLEAR